Our recommendation to visit United Arab Emirates

 The British expelled the Portuguese in 1625 and over the next few centuries, a number of treaties were signed between the British and the leaders of the Trucial States, resulting in peace and prosperity along the Arabian coast and an influx of trade.
 In 1971 the British withdrew from all involvements with the Emirates, leading to the establishment of the United Arab Emirates, founded on the agreement of the Sheikhs of each state.
 If you travel to the United Arab Emirates today, you’ll notice the impressive riches and amazing architecture of cities such as Dubai, where towering skyscrapers have sprung from the desert in the last half-century following the discovery of oil in 1966.

 Nature in the United Arab Emirates

 The Empty Quarters stretch from Abu Dhabi to Saudi Arabia and into Oman and is one of the most iconic deserts in the region, home to a number of different desert tribes.
-Fossilised creatures and meteorites have been found in this desolate region, and for the most adventurous travellers, traversing these dusty plains is a must-do on a tour of the United Arab Emirates.
+Fossilized creatures and meteorites have been found in this desolate region, and for the most adventurous travelers, traversing these dusty plains is a must-do on a tour of the United Arab Emirates.
 A number of nature reserves protect the most idyllic parts of the country’s natural environment.
-The Dubai Desert Conservation Reserve is one of the most popular and visited reserves in the United Arab Emirates and is a haven for birds, free-roaming oryx and desert wildlife.
-Dune safaris, trekking and even sand-boarding are just a few of the ways travellers on a trip to Dubai can experience this rich, orange-hued landscape.
+The Dubai Desert Conservation Reserve is one of the most popular and visited reserves in the United Arab Emirates and is a haven for birds, free-roaming oryx, and desert wildlife.
+Dune safaris, trekking, and even sand-boarding are just a few of the ways travelers on a trip to Dubai can experience this rich, orange-hued landscape.

 Culture in the United Arab Emirates